tasgym90/Resume/Resume.md

 ## Experience

+**3M Agile Coach** (June 2018 - Present)
+* Agile coach for supply chain portfolio (45+ teams) focusing on empowering teams to achieve greater agility through hands-on training, coaching, mentoring, and through scrum master community of practice
+* Enhanced collaboration and learning of Scrum Masters through creation of online Microsoft Teams, and the creation of a video series on Jira tips and tricks and Agile Best Practices

 **3M Digital Marketing Scrum Master via Boom Lab** (February 2018 - June 2018)

 * Scrum Master for two co-located Digital Marketing teams focused on improving the 3M online experience